 Can be seen as a blessing if you're interested in purifying all Pokémon quickly; the Pokémon at a cost of a lost turn by calling it will also gain happiness points, reducing the amount of time needed to purify it.

-Miror B and his Ludicolo.
+Miror B. and his Ludicolo.
 The only weakness they have that you have access to is Flying, and only through a near-purified Noctowl/Swablu's Fly.
-They all have Rain Dish and know Rain Dance plus a group of restoring moves: Absorb, Leech Seed and Mega Drain) which make the fight take a long time even with Fly, since it's a two-turn attack.
+They all have Rain Dish and know Rain Dance plus a group of restoring moves (Absorb, Leech Seed and Mega Drain) which make the fight take a long time even with Fly, since it's a two-turn attack.

-Evice can be this, especially if you allow Slowking and Slaking out together.
+Evice, especially if you allow Slowking and Slaking out together.
 Slowking WILL use Skill Swap and Slaking will use its high base stats and freedom from Truant to destroy your team.
-His others are no slouch either, since they all know moves that will boost their Attack Power.
+His others are no slouch either, since they all know moves that will boost their Attack.
 Of note are his Salamence with Dragon Dance and his Scizor with Baton Pass so it can pass Swords Dance boosts to a teammate.

-The abandoned mine hideout of Miror B can turn into this.
-It's a maze of tunnels and bridges and caverns and they all look alike.
+The abandoned mine hideout of Miror B. It's a maze of tunnels and bridges and caverns and they all look alike.
 The random trainers scattered throughout will have you jumping for joy when you stumble onto the heal machine before the boss battle.
-And, although you get a cut scene skip to Duking's house after battling Miror B, you have to find your way in and out on your own when you go after Mirakle B. And if you thought you could use an Escape Rope like in the handheld games...you can't in this game.
-Fortunately, it's no longer accessible in XD.
+Although you get a cut scene skip to Duking's house after battling Miror B, you have to find your way in and out on your own when you go after Mirakle B. And if you thought you could use an Escape Rope like in the handheld games... you can't in this game.

 Uncanny Valley: The way Rui's eye bulge to the sides makes her face quite unsettling.